Sue9104/web-manual/glossary.md

   </tr>
 </table>

-## Issue status:
+## Issue status

 <span id='issue-status'></span>

-If one project member opened an issue about entry's wrong translation, owner need to recheck the translation and reply it as soon as possible.
+If one project member opened an issue about entry's wrong translation, the owner need to recheck the translation and reply it as soon as possible.

 ![](/assets/issue_status.png)